artdecocode/mismatch/README.md

 [![npm version](https://badge.fury.io/js/mismatch.svg)](https://npmjs.org/package/mismatch)

-`mismatch` is a new Node.js npm package.
-A JavaScript package to return captured groups of a regular expression as an object.
+`mismatch` is a JavaScript package to return captured groups of a regular expression as an object in an array.

 ```sh
 yarn add -E mismatch